Panchu11/Panchu11/README.md

 # Hi there, I'm PanchU 👋

 I am passionate about building and scaling innovative AI applications.
-This is my personal GitHub, where I share my work on various AI-related projects and explore new ideas in the field.
+This is my personal GitHub, where I share my work on various AI-Related projects and explore new ideas in the field.

 ## About Me
 - 🔭 I focus on developing practical AI Solutions and contributing to projects involving ML, NLP, and Large Language Models.